 Australia's private health

 of Australians have private health insurance

-billion is the amount Australians spend on premiums each year
+billion is the amount health insurers pay out in benefits each year

 2 in 5

 Hospital admissions are funded by private health insurers

 A healthy private system equals healthy public system